-- Enter into a grant agreement with Sport Australia and abide by the terms and conditions of the agreement.
+- Enter into a grant agreement with the ASC and abide by the terms and conditions of the agreement (Appendix 2)

-- Complete an acquittal report and provide proof of payment using the template provided by the ASC including receipts within 30 days of completing the project.
+- Complete an acquittal report and provide proof of payment using the template provided by the ASC including receipts within 30 days of completing the project

 - Complete the inclusive training workshop, which the ASC will advise and fund during 2024 Promote the project across the organisation’s external channels (e.g., website, social media, press release etc.)